RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 2014 - The David G. Brown House, aka LivingHome, 721 Adelaide Place, Santa Monica CA.

 2019 - 541 Stassi Lane, Santa Monica CA. Designed as a speculative venture for LivingHomes LLC.
-For sale in 2019.
+Sold in 2019.
 Photos by Michael Locke